ekristen/aws-nuke/docs/resources/acmpca-certificate-authority-state.md

 The string value is always what is used in the output of the log format when a resource is identified.

-## Deprecated Aliases

-!!! warning
-    This resource has deprecated aliases associated with it.
-Deprecated Aliases will be removed in the next major release of aws-nuke.
-Please update your configuration to use the new resource name.

-- `ArchiveRule`